jkerai1/LogicApps2DiscordWebhook/README.md

 As logic app consumption does not support private endpoints you can set the outbound IPs of the logic app as an allowed IP on the key vault, this isn't a true security control but better than nothing.

-## Use Parse Json to clear immutables
+## Use Parse Json to declare immutables

 [See Damien Bird - Create variables in your Power Automate Flow or Canvas Power App](https://youtu.be/_YiKCWl_kf0?t=483)